tomykaira/rspec-parameterized/README.md

 # It's also possible to override each combination name using magic variable :case_name
 # Output:
-# Custom test case name
+# Custom names for regular syntax
 #   positive integers
 #     should do additions
 #   negative integers